carrismetropolitana/api/README.md

 ## Patterns

-#### `GET /patterns/:code`
+#### `GET /patterns/:id`

 Returns information for a single pattern.
 Due to the size of each object, it is not possible to return all patterns at once.
 User interfaces should present a list of lines, and request each associated patterns when the user selects a line.
 It is the pattern that represents the set of equal journeys of a line.
-Each pattern has a set of dates when it is valid, a path with the sequence of stops, a set of trips with the arrival time to each stop, and an associated shape code.
+Each pattern has a set of dates when it is valid, a path with the sequence of stops, a set of trips with the arrival time to each stop, and an associated shape id.

 **Example Response:**

 ```
 {

-    code: "2708_0_1",
+    id: "2708_0_1",
     short_name: "2708",
     headsign: "Estação Oriente",
     direction: 0,
     color: "#ED1944",
     text_color: "#FFFFFF",

-    line_code: "2708",
+    line_id: "2708",
-    route_code: "2708_0",
+    route_id: "2708_0",

     valid_on: ["20230103", "20230104", "20230105", ...],